Fast and Safe: Accelerated gradient methods with optimality certificates and underestimate sequences: Conclusion

 \section{Conclusion}

 In this paper we studied efficient algorithms for solving the strongly convex composite problem \eqref{eq:Problem}.
-We proposed four new algorithms --- SUESA, ASUESA, CUESA and ACUESA --- to solve \eqref{eq:Problem} in both the smooth and composite cases.
-All of these algorithms maintain a global lower bound on the objective function value, which can be used as an algorithm stopping condition to provide a certificate of convergence.
-Moreover, we proposed a new underestimate sequence framework that incorporates three sequences, one of which is a global lower bound on the objective function, and this framework was used to establish convergence guarantees for the algorithms proposed here.
-Our algorithms have a linear rate of convergence, and the two accelerated variants (ASUESA and ACUESA) converge at the optimal linear rate.
+Four new algorithms were proposed --- CUESA, ACUESA, SUESA and ASUESA --- to solve \eqref{eq:Problem} in both the composite and smooth cases.
+Each algorithm maintains a global lower bound on the objective function value, which can be used as an algorithm stopping condition to ensure and $\epsilon-$optimal solution.
+Moreover, the definition of a new underestimate sequence that incorporates three sequences, one of which is a global lower bound on the objective function, and this framework was used to establish convergence guarantees for the algorithms proposed here.
+Our algorithms have a linear rate of convergence, and the two accelerated variants (ACUESA and ASUESA) converge at the optimal linear rate.
 We also presented a strategy to adaptively select a local Lipschitz constant for the situation when one does not wish to, or cannot, compute the true Lipschitz constant.
 Numerical experiments show that our algorithms are computationally competitive when compared with other state-of-the-art methods including Nesterov's accelerated gradient methods and optimal quadratic averaging methods.